Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 Let’s start with Erie… The numbers tell a story about the health of our community.

 Between 2014 and 2016, there were 9,346 babies born in Erie County.
 That’s a lot of little ones!
-Most of those births were to mothers between the ages of 20 and 34, which is a very common age to have a baby.
+Most of those births were to mothers aged 20 to 34, which is a very common age to have a baby.
 But here’s a number not many people talk about: 66 infants died in Erie between 2020 and 2022.
 That’s an infant mortality rate of 6.9 deaths per 1,000 live births, which is a bit higher than the state average during that same period.
 That number matters because infant deaths can sometimes be linked to the same problems that cause birth injuries, like issues with the pregnancy or problems during delivery.

 Why Erie’s Birth Injury Numbers Matter.
 When our medical malpractice team talks about birth injuries, we don’t always have Erie-specific birth injury stats because the state doesn’t publish a count of birth injuries at the county level.
 But we do know that nationally, about seven babies per 1,000 experience a birth injury.